Securing full-time, ongoing work, is a challenge for today’s young Australians.

-Adding to this, FYA’s latest report, the New Work Smarts, demonstrates that by 2030 automation will transform every job across the economy.
+Adding to this, FYA’s New Work Smarts report demonstrates that by 2030 automation will transform every job across the economy.
 This means young people now, more than ever, need to be prepared with career management capabilities and transferable enterprise skills to adapt to constantly evolving work environments.

 To ensure young people are equipped with these skills, we need to adopt a new mindset in the way we approach and navigate work.
 Rather than understanding and preparing for working life on one linear career pathway, young Australians need to change their mindsets to see skills as portable across a cluster of jobs, and to manage a portfolio of work.
 This also includes finding new ways to enter the job market.